Sheffield Archives: Local Government records

 Local government records derive mainly from Sheffield City Council and its departments, including Council and Committee minutes, building plans and school records, and from superseded authorities such as Urban and Rural District Councils, Poor Law Unions, civil townships and the former South Yorkshire County Council.
 Sheffield was created a corporate borough in 1842 and a city in 1897.
 The old parish, which was coterminous with the new borough until boundary extensions took place in the 20th century, consisted of six townships.

 There is a good series of rate books comprising continuous runs of collectors' books from 1755 for Sheffield township and from the 1780s for four of the other townships.
 From 1891 borough rate-books for the census years only have been retained.
 Valuations date from the 1820s and 1830s.
 These records were kept in the vestry halls of the several wards of the city and thus escaped the destruction by enemy action which befell the records stored in the Union offices in West Bar.

 Vestry minutes for several townships from the early nineteenth century have also survived, together with some highway surveyors' records.
 All the records of the old poor law together with the Guardians' records for both the Sheffield and Ecclesall Unions were destroyed in the West Bar offices.
 Most of the old workhouse records have likewise disappeared.
 Apart from runs of Guardians' printed minutes, this important side of local life is very sparsely represented among the official records.
 A good deal of information about the old poor law can however be gleaned from private collections, especially solicitors' collections.

 Practically all of the current council departments and directorates are represented in the Archives collections.
-Worthy of note are council and committee minutes from 1843 onwards; registers of children's homes from 1894; school records from many hundreds of schools, a full series of claims for damage and loss on account of the Sheffield flood of 1864 caused by the bursting of the Damflask reservoir, though to modern papers on the World Student games of 1991 and the recent urban renaissance project - Heart of the City.
+Worthy of note are council and committee minutes from 1843 onwards; registers of children's homes from 1894; school records from many hundreds of schools, a full series of claims for damage and loss on account of the Sheffield flood of 1864 caused by the bursting of the Damflask reservoir, through to modern papers on the World Student games of 1991 and the recent urban renaissance project – Heart of the City.

-Other public bodies whose records may be mentioned are the Doncaster and Mexborough Joint Hospital Board from 1900 - 1948, the Sheffield Gas Company from 1818, and the Coal Board's pre-vesting date records for this area.
+Other public bodies whose records may be mentioned are the Doncaster and Mexborough Joint Hospital Board from 1900 – 1948, the Sheffield Gas Company from 1818, and the Coal Board's pre-vesting date records for this area.